moerv9/sentiment/docs/6_Trading.md

 Since these different prices were not prone to Bitcoin alone, but all coins had different prices in the sandbox, the Kucoin Support was contacted.

-The answer (figure 21), confirmed that the prices in the sandbox are just different, and another solution was needed.
+The answer (figure 22), confirmed that the prices in the sandbox are just different, and another solution was needed.

 ![Kucoin Answer](./img/trading/kucoin_answer.png)
-##### *Figure 21: Email from Kucoin regarding the different Bictoin Prices*
+##### *Figure 22: Email from Kucoin regarding the different Bitcoin Prices*
 </br>

 The solution was to get the correct price from somewhere else and in this case: Binance.